 - Girl Posse: Kyoko and Asuka.

-- Go-Getter Girl: She dedicated her life to become the greatest delinquent that there ever was.
+- Go-Getter Girl: She has dedicated her life to becoming the greatest delinquent that there ever was.

 - Horned Humanoid